baffou/PhaseLAB_doc/docs/source/classes/ImageEM/methods/Jones.rst

         0 & 0
         \end{bmatrix}

-    For a half wave plate with fast axis along *x*, it reads
+    For a half wave plate with fast axis along :math:`x`, it reads

     .. math::